simcoder/map-api/README.md

   a machine with node >= v10 or a machine with Docker installed
 ## Getting Started with a machine with Docker

-to run project simply run `docker-compose up` from the root of this project.
+to run project simply paste the following in the terminal `docker-compose up` from the root of this project.

 ** I've only tested this with Docker for Mac..
 I beleive Docker for Windows as long as docker compose is included as part of the installation.